Technology has completely changed some industries over the previous ten years. And the travel sector is no different.

 Being able to immerse the consumer directly into a location to see what it’s like before they make a booking is an immensely powerful tool.
 And one that a static image or video is never going to be able to replicate.

 It’s not ‘new’ technology, but it’s certainly not mainstream.
 Yet trails of the technology have proven to be very successful.

-In 2015, Thomas Cook trailed a VR concept in one of its stores.
-One in ten customers went on to purchase a holiday through Thomas Cook after using the solution.
-A conversion rate many in the travel sector would be exceptionally envious of.
+In 2015, Thomas Cook trialled a VR concept in one of its stores.
+One in ten customers went on to purchase a holiday through Thomas Cook after using the solution – a conversion rate that many in the travel sector would be exceptionally envious of.

 Whilst there’s a challenge to address of how to get VR hardware into the hands of the consumer when not in a store, the desire for consumers to get more involved and immersed in what is ultimately a huge emotional purchase, is plain to see in the statistics.
 48% of people want more interactive technology.
 Travel sector: take note.